Cleave, Chris: *1973

 The Other Hand - aka Little Bee, 2008 - Information About the Novel

-• The novel examines the treatment of refugees by the asylum system, as well as issues of British colonialism, globalization, political violence and personal accountability.
+Identity - This work examines the treatment of refugees by the asylum system, as well as issues of British colonialism, globalization, political violence and personal accountability.
+See Summary.

 While studying at Oxford, Cleave worked temporarily at Campsfield House, a UK immigration detention center.
 His interactions with asylum seekers from war-torn regions like Somalia and Eritrea exposed him to the harsh realities faced by refugees, inspiring his critique of the British asylum system in the novel.